munificent/craftinginterpreters/book/global-variables.md

 <aside name="parens">

-Blocks works sort of like parentheses do for expressions.
+Blocks work sort of like parentheses do for expressions.
 A block lets you put the "lower precedence" declaration statements in places where only a "higher precedence" non-declaring statement is allowed.